In Blackjack surrender sounds like a loss, but if you know when to surrender, it’s actually one of the smartest moves you can make.

 Yes, you can offset some risk when the dealer has an Ace and you have strong hand (or try to break even with a weak hand), in a vaguely similar way to how we surrender in order to cut our losses.
 But the two rules are basically unrelated.
 In some casinos, you can even take insurance and then surrender.
 I won’t waste your time going into the strategy and maths behind that combination of tactics!

-In blackjack surrender is a great rule, provided you know when to use it.
-It may not feel good to wave the white flag and give the casino an easy when, but the most important thing to remember about surrendering is to forget the name, leave your ego at the casino door and focus on the skillful strategy behind it.
+Most people come into blackjack hoping to get the chance to double down, not give up on hands early.
+But in blackjack surrender is a great rule, provided you know when to use it.
+It may not feel good to wave the white flag and give the casino an easy win, but the most important thing to remember about surrendering is to forget the name, leave your ego at the casino door and focus on the skillful strategy behind it.
 No casino wants a player to use surrender well, so you know it’s a skill worth mastering.

 FAQs